peteroupc/peteroupc.github.io/randomfunc.md

        end
     END METHOD

 An important consideration with respect to shuffling is the kind of RNG used.
-Notably, a deterministic RNG can't generate all permutations of a list if the [factorial](https://en.wikipedia.org/wiki/Factorial) of the list's size is greater than the generator's _period_ (the maximum number of values it can generate in a sequence before that sequence repeats).
-This means that the items in a shuffled list of that size will never appear in certain orders when that generator is used to shuffle it.
-For example, a deterministic RNG with period 2<sup>64</sup> can't generate all permutations of a list with more than 20 items; with period 2<sup>128</sup>, more than 34 items; with period 2<sup>226</sup>, more than 52 items; and with period 2<sup>256</sup>, more than 57 items.
+Notably, in general, a deterministic RNG can't generate more permutations (orders) of a shuffled list than the generator's _period_ (the maximum number of values it can generate in a sequence before that sequence repeats).
 RNGs that seek to generate random numbers that are cost-prohibitive to predict (so-called "cryptographically strong" generators) suffer less from this problem.
+See also my [RNG recommendation document on shuffling](https://peteroupc.github.io/random.html#Shuffling).
+It suffices to say here that in general, a deterministic RNG with a period 2<sup>226</sup> or greater is good enough for shuffling a 52-item list, if a deterministic RNG is otherwise called for.

 <a id=Choosing_a_Random_Item_from_a_List></a>
 ## Choosing a Random Item from a List